 Cover and process or blend until smooth.
-Measure 1 cup puree to use in risotto.
+Measure out what is needed for a recipe.
 Transfer remaining puree to an airtight container.

 Store for up to 3 days in the refrigerator or freeze for up to 6 months.
 Thaw frozen puree in the refrigerator.